SivaBalant-06/Siva_Python_Foundation_Training/Project/README.md

-# CarConnect - A Car REntal System
+# CarConnect - A Car Rental Platform

 ## Overview
 CarConnect is a Python-MySQL based vehicle rental management system.
 It supports admin and customer roles, providing full CRUD operations for vehicles, reservations, and user profiles.